Kalia (film)

-Kalia (Punjabi) is a 1984 Pakistani, action drama and musical film directed by Waheed Dar and produced by Faqooq Malik.
-Film starring actor Sultan Rahi, Mumtaz, Mustafa Qureshi, and Iqbal Hassan.
+Kalia (Punjabi) is a 1984 Pakistani action drama and musical film directed by Waheed Dar and produced by Faqooq Malik.
+The film stars actor Sultan Rahi, Mumtaz, Mustafa Qureshi, and Iqbal Hassan.

 Inspiration

 The film is dedicated to the dutiful jawans of the law enforcement agencies of Pakistan.

+Plot

+Kalia was son of a poor family who rebelled against opposition under tyrannical Chaudhry Balandbakht and his mother, Jamal was honest cop who falls for Kalia's sister.